-The Richard Turton Award provides an educational opportunity for a qualifying participant to attend the annual INSOL Europe Conference.
+The Richard Turton Award provides an educational opportunity for a qualifying participant to attend the INSOL Europe Congress with all expenses paid.

 All members receive our monthly electronic newsletter.

 In these, we cover global case decisions, new and pending legislation, journal articles, news, deal information and any other information of interest to our members.
 The newsletter has a format that provides links to the full details of the articles.

 Richard Turton had a unique role in the formation and management of INSOL Europe, INSOL International, the Insolvency Practitioners Association and R3, the Association of Business Recovery Professionals in the UK.
 In recognition of his achievements these four organisations jointly created an award in memory of Richard.